Eurostar Premier: London to Paris

-A morning departure on Eurostar Premier is one of the cleanest ways to arrive in Paris with your day intact.
-St Pancras rewards a tight sequence: lounge, platform, carriage, then the soft reset of Gare du Nord in Paris.
-Done properly, it feels less like transport and more like a measured first chapter.
+A morning departure on Eurostar Premier is one of the best ways to arrive in Paris and set you up for your day.
+St Pancras rewards those who take a simple approach: lounge, platform, carriage and arrival into Gare du Nord in Paris.
+Done properly, it feels less like transport and more like a measured opening to a Paris trip.

-This Edit focuses on the Premier experience, from the lounge to the journey itself, with notes on the champagne service on both sides of the platform and the small frictions that appear after breakfast ends.
+This Edit focuses on the Premier experience, from the lounge to the journey itself.
+Important notes about what is on offer in the lounge and on board are included.
 It is a polished route, but the details matter when you are travelling early.

 Image: Eurostar Premier. © 2026 Palates & Miles